Frequently Asked Questions

 What can I expect if I choose Dr. Dowtin as a counselor for my toddler?

 Young children need the presense and guidance of their caregivers to benefit form psychotherapuetic intervention.
 The infant-parent/child-parent relationship is the core system at play to help young children thrive.
-When working with parents of infants and young children who are experiencing emotional or behavioral challenges, I most commonly utilize the Circle of Security-Parenting (COS-P) and skills from Parent-Child Interaction Therapy (PCIT), depending on the needs of the parents.
+When working with parents of infants and young children who are experiencing emotional or behavioral challenges, Dr. Dowtin most commonly utilizes the Circle of Security-Parenting (COS-P) and skills from Parent-Child Interaction Therapy (PCIT), depending on the needs of the parents.
 For children (birth to five years) who have experience trauma, I use principles of Child-Parent Psychotherapy (CPP).

 Does PlayfulLeigh Psyched offer Play Therapy?